org-metaeffekt/metaeffekt-kontinuum/README.md

 The {metæffekt} Kontinuum repository aggregates baseline configurations to support using the {metæffekt} plugins, tools and content.

+## Getting started

+For getting started see [Getting Started](GETTING_STARTED.md).
+The readme provides some basic steps using the repository.

 ## Processors

 To enable broad adoption the Kontinuum uses Maven as integration level.
 Yet, for specific tasks, isolated